cs1302uga/cs1302-tutorials/visibility/protected.rst

-If we apply the second idea to constructors, then a child class constructor may be able to access non-visible inherited variables (e.g., to initialize them) using a call to a visible ``super()`` (or some overload of ``super``); this works really well when the parent constructor initializes it's own declared instance variables.
+If we apply the second idea to constructors, then a child class constructor may be able to access non-visible inherited variables (e.g., to initialize them) using a call to a visible ``super()`` (or some overload of ``super``); this works really well when the parent constructor initializes its own declared instance variables.
 This is considered **a common pattern** that exemplifies *separation of concerns* and *encapsulation* as each class is responsible for its own variables.